mightykatun/Nginx-Proxy-Automation/README.md

 # Nginx-proxy Automation

-Collection of scripts to automate the creation and management of proxies for an Nginx server.
+Collection of scripts to automate the creation and management of proxies for an Nginx proxy server.

 ## Contents